 Described as “an assured soloist” with “fearless technique,” Cecilia Huerta-Lauf brings passion and heart to her performances as an accomplished cellist.
 She freelances and resides in the Louisville, Kentucky area.
-In January 2016, Cecilia became the co-founding director and cellist of the NouLou Chamber Players.
+In January 2016, Cecilia became the founder & co-director of the NouLou Chamber Players.
 She is a substitute cellist for the Louisville Orchestra and performed as guest assistant principal during the 2017 Festival of American Music with conductors Teddy Abrams and Michael Tilson Thomas.
 Cecilia has served as assistant principal cellist of Paducah Symphony Orchestra, has performed as assistant principal cellist for the Louisville Ballet, and a member of the Highland Chamber Players and as an electric cellist in Electria.
 She has also served as a substitute cellist for selected concerts in the Lexington Philharmonic.
-Additionally, Cecilia is Board President of the Chamber Music Society of Louisville.
+Additionally, Cecilia was Board President of the Chamber Music Society of Louisville.
 She currently has a private cello studio with cello students ranging from middle school – adult.

 A native of Dickson, Tennessee, she began playing the cello at age 4.
 She made her solo debut with the Nashville Symphony Orchestra at age 16.
 Her musical education began with a pre-college program at the Blair School of Music at Vanderbilt University, extended to her undergraduate degree at DePaul University studying under Chicago Symphony Orchestra cellists Steve Balderston and Brant Taylor, and continued with her master¹s degree at the New England Conservatory of Music as a student of Paul Katz.
 Cecilia completed her doctorate and teaching assistantship studying with Ross Harbaugh at the Frost School of Music at University of Miami, Florida.
 Her dissertation “The Exploration and Creation of Cello Arrangements for Selected Works by Carlos Guastavino” is available for public viewing.